-The government has already identified skill development as a major area of focus in the education sector.
+The Government of India has identified skill development as a major area of focus in the education sector.
 Based on data from the 68th Round of the National Sample Survey Office (NSSO), it is estimated that only 4.69 percent of India’s total workforce has undergone formal skill training, compared with 52 percent in the USA, 68 percent in the UK, 75 percent in Germany, 80 percent in Japan and 96 percent in South Korea.
 India continues to face a skilling challenge of vast proportions.
 Based on the Census 2011 and NSSO (68th Round) data, it is estimated that 104 million fresh entrants to the workforce will require skill training by 2022, and 298 million of the existing workforce will require additional skill training over the same time period.
 As per a report available on the University Grants Commission (UGC) website on Scheme of Community Colleges for Universities and Colleges, “It is estimated that by about 2025, India will have 25% of the world’s total workforce.
 In order to harness the full demographic dividend, India needs an educational system which is of high quality, affordable, flexible and relevant to the individuals, economy and to the society as a whole.”

 Acknowledging the formidable scale of this challenge, the government has already taken several constructive initiatives.
 MHRD supported the Community Colleges concept and decided to set up 200 community colleges.
 Currently, there are more than 150 community colleges in India that are recognised by the UGC.
 Along with the expansion of the number of colleges, the government is also trying to ensure quality by collaborating with community colleges and associations in other countries including Canada.
 The Shastri Institute through its facilitation services will provide assistance to MHRD in identification of faculty in India and Canada for mutual benefit.
-Canada has the tools to provide the necessary know-how and help develop a qualified workforce in countries around the world.

 This programme aims to identify faculty from Indian/Canadian institutions providing vocational education to get an exposure to the Indian/Canadian community college system.
 The Shastri Institute will also identify Indian Community Colleges to host identified faculty from Canada to enrich their knowledge base.
 Another important component of this facilitation would be to identify an ideal teacher trainer/resource person from Canada in the major areas of vocational education to train a group of Indian faculty to impart advance knowledge and introduce new pedagogy.
 This will bring an international perspective to the training imparted to students at Indian institutions.
 The Institute will review the programme at the end of each year and changes will be made accordingly if needed, in consultation with the MHRD.